 ABSTRACT

 One major environmental factor limiting plant productivity is water scarcity.
 Plant water relations are impacted by drought stress at the cellular, tissue, and organ levels, leading to both specific and nonspecific reactions, damage, and adaptation.
-Tolerant plants initiate multiple defense mechanisms against water deficit in order to cope with the drought. i.e. biochemical and physiological processes.
+Tolerant plants initiate multiple defense mechanisms against water deficit in order to cope with drought. i.e. biochemical and physiological processes.
 The main morpho-physiological mechanisms include smaller, succulent leaves to lessen transpirational loss, improved water uptake with profuse and deep root systems and its efficient use, and reduced water loss through increased diffusive resistance.
 Glycine, betaine, proline, and other amino acids, as well as organic acids and polyols, are examples of low-molecular-weight osmolytes that are essential for maintaining cellular functions during drought.
 Other essential mechanisms of drought tolerance include the expression of stress proteins, cell membrane stability, and the enzymatic and non-enzymatic scavenging of reactive oxygen species.
 Citrulline, polyamines, and a number of enzymes are antioxidants that lessen the negative effects of water deficit.

 Keywords: Antioxidant, Biochemical, Drought, Physiological, Stress